Topology of surface electromyogram signals: hand gesture decoding on Riemannian manifolds: Parallel transport

-For visualization purposes, we performed parallel transport assuming ground truth labels.
-Otherwise, the accuracy of parallel transport is bounded by the accuracy of an unsupervised classifier. {\em Algorithm 1} demonstrates a method to align multivariate sEMG timeseries from different individuals to the same neighborhood in the manifold space.
+For visualization purposes in figure \ref{fig:align}, we assume ground truth to identify clusters of a particular gesture {\em g} in {\em G}.
+In practice, EMG signals corresponding to different hand gestures can be classified using unsupervised methods such as {\em k}-medoids clustering.
+In this case, the accuracy of parallel transport is bounded by the accuracy of the unsupervised classifier.
+Algorithm \ref{alg:A} presents a method for aligning multivariate EMG time series from different individuals to the same neighborhood in the manifold space.